savaslabs/savaslabs.github.io/_posts/2017-02-14-docker-mysql-performance.md

 ## Conclusion

 We've invested heavily in Docker for our development stack, and this workflow update is a compelling addition to that toolkit since it has substantially sped up MySQL imports and boosted productivity.
-Try it out in your Docker workflow and I invite comments to field any questions and hear about your successes.
+Try it out in your Docker workflow and we invite comments to field any questions and hear about your successes.
 Stay tuned for further [Docker](/blog/tag/docker/) updates!

 [^1]: It's worth noting that there are [cool projects out there](https://github.com/juampynr/syncdb) for doing parallel imports of a SQL dump file which improve the import experience.